kurokobo/psdify/Docs/docs/cmdlets/Find-DifyPlugin.md

 ## DESCRIPTION

 The `Find-DifyPlugin` cmdlet retrieves information about available plugins from the Dify Marketplace.
 You can filter plugins by category, ID, name, or search string.
-This cmdlet requires a Dify server that supports plugins.
+This cmdlet uses the public Dify Marketplace API and does not require a Dify server connection.

 NOTE: This help was primarily created by a generative AI.
 It may contain partially inaccurate expressions.